Roompot Brielsekreek – Cabins

 Client: Inleisure & Roompot

-Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Cristina Barbalat, Vittoria Marino, Andrea Fancelli
+Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Kristina Barbalat, Vittoria Marino, Andrea Fancelli

 Landscape: Snoek Puur Groen

 In the first half of 2023 Roompot Brielsekreek recreational park will open its doors.
 The park is located in a very touristic area close to the western border of Rotterdam and along the mouth of the Maas, in the side of the “Brielse Meer”.
 It’s a very peculiar location, since it inherits characteristics of both natural countryside landscape and industrial harbor district of Rotterdam.
 Because of its unique location the park will attract various kinds of guests, from city dwellers to countryside lovers.

 The landscape design of the park was based on the concept of differentiating the relation between water and land, so it possible to distinguish 3 different habitats within the park: a riverside landscape with willows leaning on the water, a sandy bight with a small island, a countryside area crossed by canals and ponds.
 In this setting the central building of the park is located near the entrance marking a line between the canals area and the riverside, while different kind of cabins occupy different areas, also granting a good mix of types and volumes.